nozomi-75/ZenPad/README.md

 # ZenPad

 ZenPad is a beginner-friendly Java program showcase and learning tool built with Java Swing.
 It is designed to help new programmers explore, run, and understand Java code samples in an interactive and visually clear environment.
+ZenPad requires Java 17 or higher to run.

 ## Features